taeewonnn/tp/docs/DeveloperGuide.md

 - 1a1.
 Eventy displays an error message to alert the User. </br>
   *Use case ends*

-### Deleting participant
+### Delete a person from the global participant list

-**Use Case: UC04 - Delete a participant from the global participant list**
+**Use Case: UC04 - Delete a person from the global participant list**

 **Actor:** User

 **Preconditions:**
-User has added one or more participant to the global participant list.
+User has added one or more person to the global participant list.

 **Guarantees:**
-A successful deletion deletes the participant from both the global list and all the events he participates in.
+A successful deletion deletes the person from both the global participant list and all the events he participates in.

 **MSS:**